How to Setup Addons on a Bedrock Server

 Enabling the World

-With your behavior pack world uploaded in the server, you’ll need to activate it through the panel to begin playing it.
+With your behavior addon pack world uploaded in the server, you’ll need to activate it through the panel to begin playing it.
 This is a straightforward process, which is shown down below.

 - Return to the main server panel, then scroll down until you see the